 A non-Crow Meeks, born in 1995, was booked into the Yellowstone County Detention Center by the U.S. Marshalls on Aug.
 25 on a federal hold due to multiple Oregon warrants for felony escape and parole violation and misdemeanor failure to appear charges.

 He was indicted on Sept.
-17 in U.S. Federal Court in Billings on felony prohibited person in possession of a firearms charges.
-Court documents indicate Meeks may have also crossed state lines with with the gun in his possession.
+17 in U.S. Federal Court in Billings on felony prohibited person in possession of a firearm charges.
+Court documents indicate Meeks may have also crossed state lines with the gun in his possession.

 "About a year and a half ago and when I got to court, I stood up before the judge and said ‘I have no idea what’s going on here this isn’t me,’ and the judge pulled up the mug shot of this other individual and instantly goes, 'Yeah this is not you we completely apologize, we’re going to get this cleaned up, you’re good to go'."

-Now, the Crow Meeks he makes sure to use hyphenate his name to “Chief Child-Meeks” in all of his campaigning.
+Now, the Crow Meeks makes sure to hyphenate his name to "Chief Child-Meeks" in all of his campaigning.

 He also hired a private investigator who was able to use this license to access court records across state lines and clear up any court issues connecting him to the non-Crow Meeks, which was also reflected online.

 “I have no idea who he is, I have never met the guy, never seen the guy and nobody I know has ever heard of them before until this,” Chief Child-Meeks said.
 "According to my research, he's from California and I was born in Oregon, there is no connection between us.”